stenwt/librarium/docusaurus-librarium/docs/docs-content/12.5-palette-cli/20-commands.md

 ---
 title: "Commands"
 metaTitle: "Commands"
-metaDescription: "Reference resource for all the supported Palette CLI commands."
+description: "Reference resource for all the supported Palette CLI commands."
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---